My dearest friend,

 His sanguine eyes met hers imploringly, but Suzette remained calm, allowing Jean to slide his hand down her spine, his middle finger slipping between her moist crack.
 She squirmed and sidled closer to him arching her back to give him more access as she reached for his left hand, pressing it to her bare left thigh and guided it up, pushing her skirt away.
 He dared massage her sticky wetness through her panties until Suzette’s breath came in short bursts.
 She lay her head on his shoulder, “Don’t stop” she whispered.
 Soon she was on the edge of orgasm, feeling desperate.
 She had never done such a thing in public.
 “Oh, Jean!”

 Jean-Michel kept his cool, paid the check, and scooted Suzette out to the parking lot.
 The midsummer sun had set, but the tarmac was still steaming.
 The glow of the moon in a clear sky lit the way to Suzette’s vintage Mercedes.

 She leaned against the car in the heat of the moonlit summer night, his hungry mouth upon hers, finally.
-He pulled back to view her pretty face, and smiled, “Oh my emerald eyed Suzette, what are you doing to me?”
+He pulled back to view her pretty face, and smiled, “Oh my Suzette enchanteresse, que dois-je faire?”
+(What are we to do?)

 He took that as permission to ravage her lips again, sucking and digging with his tongue.
 He floundered, sliding his hand up the back of her thighs, finding the waistband of her panties.

 She lay back with her legs spread for him.
-Jean was so cute, scrambling to please her, and she laughed, watching him struggle while gritting his teeth trying to get out of his jacket.
-In frustration, he threw it and his tie on top of the car and unfastened his trousers, then dove in taking her with great thrusts.
+Jean was adorable, scrambling to please her.
+She laughed watching him struggle, gritting his teeth while trying to get out of his jacket.
+In frustration, he threw it and his tie on top of the car, unfastened his trousers, and dove in.

 The mandatory silence passed while they held each other.
 She was feverish, needing him more than she’d ever wanted a man in her life.
 She smiled and reminded herself she needed to brush up on her French.
 But tears streamed down her throat.
-In her mind this was impossible.
+This was impossible!
 She couldn’t endure another heartache.
-Since Jacques returned to France, she’d been bereft, and now what?
+Since Jacques returned to France, she’d been bereft.